letanloc202/youtube-summarizer/README.md

 ---

-**Note**: This application requires YouTube videos to have captions/subtitles available.
-Videos without transcripts cannot be summarized.
+**Note**: This application downloads audio from YouTube videos and transcribes them using OpenAI Whisper.
+It works with any YouTube video that has audio, regardless of whether captions are available.
+The quality of transcription depends on audio clarity and the selected language.